University of Minnesota Administrative Policy

 Policy Statement

-Gifts are accepted by the University of Minnesota for the purpose of creating endowed chair, professorship, or faculty fellowship positions.
+Gifts are accepted by the University of Minnesota Foundation for the purpose of creating endowed deanship, directorship, chair, professorship, or faculty fellowship positions.
 These positions may be permanently endowed; or established as a 10-year term position if the annual support is equal to 1/10 of the total needed for appropriate endowment level.
-The Board of Regents approves the minimum levels of endowments.
+The Board of Regents Policy: Namings and Renamings approves the minimum levels of endowments.
+The president or delegate may authorize units to establish a higher minimum level of private financial support required to be placed in a permanent endowment than the amounts defined below.
 University faculty may be eligible to hold one of these positions to enhance their contribution to teaching, research, and public service.
 Units must coordinate all donor proposals, negotiations, and contracts with the University of Minnesota Foundation to ensure that there is no conflict with other donor/proposal contracts and that all parties agree how the donation is to be applied.

 The Executive Vice President and Provost, Chancellor, Vice President for Clinical Affairs, or Dean determines the appointment and length of term for each position, taking into consideration the donor agreement on file.
 The responsible University administrator must ensure that the endowment distributions and withdrawals are expended in accordance with the terms of the endowment.
-Units are responsible for determining the search and selecton procedures for appointing faculty members to named chairs, professorships, or faculty fellowships, in compliance with University HR and Equal Opportunity & Title IX policy and practice.
+Units are responsible for determining the search and selection procedures for appointing faculty members to named deanships, directorships, chairs, professorships, or faculty fellowships, in compliance with University HR policy and practice.

 Endowment distributions and withdrawals from a chair, professorship, or faculty fellowship fund are intended to support a full-time faculty member or visiting faculty member as specified by the conditions of the donor agreement.
 The endowment distributions and withdrawals may be used to offset or supplement salary and fringe benefits of the recipient as well as staff support, travel, research, and other expenses related to the position.
 In situations where sufficient funding is available from the endowment, more than one position may be supported using the same name.

-Units with PUF chairs or professorships must follow the spending requirements outlined in MN State Statute 137.022.
+Units with Permanent University Fund (PUF) chairs or professorships must follow the spending requirements outlined in MN State Statute 137.022.

 Reason for Policy

-To maintain the highest standards of stewardship and fiduciary responsibility for endowed chairs, professorships, and faculty fellowships in order to support the work and increase the effectiveness of the scholar who has received this designation.
+To implement Board of Regents Policy: Namings and Renamings and maintain the highest standards of stewardship and fiduciary responsibility for endowed deanships, directorships, chairs, professorships, and faculty fellowships in order to support the work and increase the effectiveness of the scholar who has received this designation.

 Contacts